Juana Barraza

-Juana Barraza (born 27 December 1957) is a Mexican serial killer and former professional wrestler dubbed La Mataviejitas (Sp.
-"The Little Old Lady Killer") sentenced to 759 years in prison for the killing of 16 elderly women.
+Juana Dayanara Barraza Samperio (born 27 December 1957) is a Mexican serial killer and former professional wrestler dubbed La Mataviejitas (Spanish for "The Little Old Lady Killer") sentenced to 759 years in prison for the killing of 16 elderly women.
 The first murder attributed to Mataviejitas has been dated variously to the late 1990s and to a specific killing on 17 November 2003.
 The authorities and the press have given various estimates as to the total number of the Mataviejitas victims, with estimates ranging from 42 to 48 deaths.
 After the arrest of Juana Barraza the case of the Mataviejitas was officially closed despite more than 30 unresolved cases.
 Araceli Vázquez and Mario Tablas were also arrested in 2005 and called by police and media The Mataviejitas.

 Early life and family

-Juana Barraza was born in Epazoyucan, Hidalgo, a rural area north of Mexico City.
-Barraza's mother, Justa Samperio, was an alcoholic who reportedly exchanged her for three beers to a man who repeatedly raped her in his care, and by whom she became pregnant with a son.
+Juana Barraza Samperio was born in Epazoyucan, Hidalgo, a rural area north of Mexico City.
+Barraza's mother, Justa Samperio, was an alcoholic who reportedly exchanged her for three beers to a man who repeatedly raped her while in his care, and by whom she became pregnant with a son.
 She had four children in total, although her eldest son died from injuries sustained in a mugging.
 Prior to her arrest, Barraza was a professional wrestler under the ring name of La Dama del Silencio (The Lady of Silence).
 She had a strong interest in lucha libre, a form of Mexican masked professional wrestling.
+She fought as a ruda (a heel).

 Profile

 All of Barraza's victims were women aged 60 or over, many of whom lived alone.
 Barraza bludgeoned or strangled them before robbing them.

-Bernardo Bátiz, the chief prosecutor in Mexico City, initially profiled the killer as having "a brilliant mind, [being] quite clever and careful," and suggested that the killer probably struck after gaining the trust of the intended victim.
+Bernardo Bátiz, the chief prosecutor in Mexico City, initially profiled the killer as having "a brilliant mind, [being] quite clever and careful", and suggested that the killer probably struck after gaining the trust of the intended victim.
 Investigating officers suspected that the killer posed as a government official, offering victims the chance to sign up for welfare programs.

 The search for Barraza was complicated by conflicting evidence.
 At one point, the police hypothesized that two killers might be involved.
-An odd coincidence also distracted the investigation: at least three of Barraza's victims owned a print of an eighteenth-century painting by French artist Jean-Baptiste Greuze, Boy in A Red Waistcoat.
+An odd coincidence also distracted the investigation: at least three of Barraza's victims owned a print of an eighteenth-century painting by French artist Jean-Baptiste Greuze, Boy in a Red Waistcoat.

 The authorities believed that Juana Barraza was a psychopath who felt no remorse.
 Furthermore, Barraza associated her elderly victims with her mother and believed that she was helping society by killing them.
 In order to gain the trust of her victims, Barraza posed as a government official who worked in social welfare.
-Because of this, Barraza is placed in the “care giving” category of female killers.